the best perfumes

 -

-Variety across fragrance families allows you to match your perfume to the occasion, mood, or season.
+Variation between fragrance families allows you to match your scent to occasion, mood, or season.

 -

-Understanding different fragrance families helps you find a personal scent signature that truly stands out.
+Understanding fragrance families makes it easier to discover a personal scent signature that stands out.

 citrus

-Citrus/woody: It is difficult to overlook Profumum Roma’s Acqua Viva – you simply won’t find a more intense citrus perfume, despite its subtle support from a nearly imperceptible cedarwood note.
-With 43% pure oil and an Amalfi lemon that almost can’t be washed off, it stands out dramatically, as citrus perfumes are typically light and fresh.
-A true citrus explosion, yet still clean and bright.
+Citrus/woody: It’s hard to overlook Profumum Roma’s Acqua Viva – it doesn’t get more citrus than this, despite subtle support from barely noticeable cedarwood.
+With an impressive 43% pure oil and an Amalfi lemon that seems almost impossible to wash off, it truly stands out, as citrus fragrances are usually light and fleeting.
+A citrus explosion that remains clean and refreshing.

-Citrus – green/spicy/floral: In this subgroup, citrus is complemented by spicy, sometimes powdery or floral notes.
-These scents often feel green, as the freshness is softened by herbal florals, and they can even be mistaken for a fougère such as Creed’s Green Irish Tweed (see below).
+Citrus – green/spicy/floral: In this subcategory, citrus is enhanced by spicy, sometimes powdery floral notes.
+These compositions often feel green, where freshness is softened by herbal florals, and they can even be mistaken for a fougère, such as Creed’s Green Irish Tweed.

 floral

-Within the floral category, it may come as a surprise that the eccentric Alessandro Gualtieri has created one of the most romantic floral perfumes on the market – Narcotic Venus from his own house, Nasomatto.
-This creation overflows with jasmine, tuberose and lily, yet never becomes soft or timid – it is Alessandro, after all.
+Within the floral category, it may come as a surprise that eccentric perfumer Alessandro Gualtieri has created one of the most romantic floral fragrances on the market: Narcotic Venus from his own brand Nasomatto.
+Overflowing with jasmine, tuberose and lilies, yet never becoming soft or meek – after all, it’s Alessandro.
+In the same category we also find Almond from Abu Dhabi–based Rose Arabia (a Widian offshoot), where almond provides an unexpected contrast to the floral tuberose.

 woody

-Woody notes appear in most perfumes, sometimes in the heart but more often in the base to provide depth and structure.
-But there are also scents built entirely around wood.
-Some of the best and purest examples come from Italian house Profumum Roma: Patchouli (with its damp, aromatic woody tone and a subtle hint of dark chocolate) and Arso (a full symphony of clean wood fibers).
-These are perfumes of true forest character.
+Woody notes appear in most perfumes, often in the base to provide depth and structure.
+However, some fragrances are built entirely around different types of wood.
+One of the purest examples is Profumum Roma’s Arso – a symphony of raw wood fibres.

-Woody/spicy: A standout here is Duro from Nasomatto, where the wood almost blends into spices such as saffron.
-One of the best masculine evening and occasion scents available.
+Woody/spicy: A favourite in this category is Nasomatto’s Duro, where wood almost dissolves into spices such as saffron.
+One of the finest masculine evening and statement fragrances available.

 chypre

-Chypre perfumes are often associated with forest-like elements combined with citrus, such as bergamot, and spices.
-The family was introduced by François Coty in 1917 and is therefore often linked to classic, old-school masculine perfumery.
-A fine example is Chypre Azural by Les Indemodables.
+Chypre fragrances are often associated with forest notes combined with citrus – particularly bergamot – and spices.
+Introduced as a fragrance family by François Coty in 1917, they are commonly linked to classic, old-school masculine perfumes, such as Chypre Azural from Les Indomodables.

 fougère

-Fougère (“fern” in French) is another long-standing family that produces a classic masculine impression with forest, wood and mossy nuances.
-Lavender and oakmoss are typically the key notes.
+Fougère (fern in French) is another historic fragrance family, offering a classic masculine feel with notes of forest, wood and moss.
+Lavender and oakmoss are fundamental elements across its subcategories.

 oriental